 Win probability is the likelihood that you'll win your pursuit.
 It would be so nice to be able to predict the probability of winning a bid.
 It would be really nice to know what percentage your chances are.
 It would so help with resource allocation and making decisions.
 But there are just two problems with expressing win probability as a percentage:

 Combine a statistically unreliable result with a huge margin of error and you get something not worth considering.
 Using guesses as input for guesses with no statistical significance can’t be made scientific.
-Even if you use the word “probability” and assign it a number.
-Does anyone ever go back and compare their predicted win probability with their win rate to see if it’s accurate?
+This remains true even if you use the word “probability” and assign it a number.

 By expressing win probability as a percentage, you may actually reduce your ability to guess your win probability accurately.
 It’s not just that you have a fake probability.
 You potentially have a misleading probability.
+Honest garbage in, unreconcilable garbage out.
+If your numbers are not accurate, the decisions you are making on those numbers will not be accurate either.
+Instead of having a data-driven culture, you have a culture that is based on cooking the books.

 What things impact your win rate the most?

 Start with what you think impacts the likelihood of winning your pursuit.
 Go ahead and guess.
 Guess a lot.
 Collect as many potential indicators as you can possibly think of.
 Include both the good and the bad.
-Then track those indicators over all of your bids.
+Then track those indicators across all of your bids.
 You might not have enough bids to achieve statistical significance, but using some data to test your beliefs about win probability is better than just going on your beliefs alone.
+And maybe you can refine them over time by collecting more data.
+Maybe you can even approach statistical significance if you can build a history that includes hundreds of bids.

 You'll find that some are better indicators than others.
 You will likely find some of the results to be counter-intuitive and not at all what you expected.
-Over time you might even approach statistical significance if you control your variables.
-Just use the data to establish the correlations between potential indicators and winning instead of calculating a probability percentage.
-Knowing what actions correlate with winning is more valuable than being able to claim a percentage as your “win probability.”

-Just don’t trust people who say they know what it takes to win.
-Rules of thumb aren’t.
+Industry rules of thumb aren't.
+Knowing when this is true is a competitive advantage.
+Don’t trust people who say they know what it takes to win, especially when it's based on experience at other companies.
 Your customers, your relationship with them, the nature of your offering, your ability to turn information into a winning proposal, and your circumstances, add up to a unique context.
 I have seen the way hundreds of companies conduct their pursuits.
 Most of them are guessing.
 Some have convinced themselves that they are experts even though they are guessing.
-Be data driven.

 PS: